UniversalDependencies/docs/_fr-dep/appos.md

 nmod:appos(place, Voltaire)
 ~~~

-The `conj:appos` relation is used for appositions that respect the prosody of list (the elements of such an appositions are in the same paradigm):
+The `conj:appos` relation is used for appositions that respect the prosody of list (the elements of such an appositions are in the same paradigm and have the same referent):

 ~~~ sdparse
 Sam , mon frère , est arrivé . \n Sam, my brother, arrived.